LedgerHQ/ledger-live/apps/ledger-live-desktop/tests/utils/dummy-live-app/README.md

 ## Quick script to build the app from scratch

+To use the Dummy app in the Playwright tests, you must install and build the dependencies and source code for the dummy app.
+To do this run the following from the root folder of this monorepo:

-`pnpm clean && pnpm i && pnpm --filter="dummy-live-app" i && pnpm --filter="dummy-live-app" build`
+`pnpm clean && pnpm --filter="dummy-live-app" i && pnpm --filter="dummy-live-app" build`

 Then run `pnpm --filter="dummy-live-app" serve`